 Methods, applications, and implications of genomics—the analysis of whole genomes.
 Microbial, plant and animal genomics are addressed.
 Medical, ethical and legal implications of genomic data.
 Computer lab provides exposure and experience in a range of bioinformatics approaches used in genome analysis.
 Prereq: introductory genetics.
 Computer lab.

 Development of programming skills that enable life science students to ask fundamental biological questions that require computers to automate repetitive tasks and handle query results efficiently.
 Topics include: computer values of important parameters of biological sequence data; pattern search and motif discovery scripts; accessing, querying, manipulating, retrieving, parsing, analyzing, and saving data from local and remote databases.
-Prereq: introductory genetics or permission.
+Prereq: introductory genetics; introductory bioinformatics; or permission.
+Computer Lab.

 GEN 813 - Microbial Ecology and Evolution

-Evolutionary and ecological forces that generate the tremendous diversity of microbial life of Earth with emphasis on viruses, archaea and bacteria.
-Functional roles of microorganisms, their population dynamics and interactions, and their mechanisms of evolutionary change in a variety of environmenal settings, including natural communities and laboratory microcosms.
-Prereq:introductory genetics; introductory microbiology and lab; or permission.
+Evolutionary and ecological forces that generate the tremendous diversity of microbial life on Earth with emphasis on viruses, archaea and bacteria.
+Functional roles of microorganisms, their population dynamics and interactions, and their mechanisms of evolutionary change in a variety of environmental settings, including natural communities and laboratory microcosms.
+Prereq: introductory genetics; introductory microbiology and lab; or permission.

 GEN 815 - Molecular Evolution